 Connect DAQ output A0 to the inverting input of the instrumentation amplifier.

-The output monitor of the X-axis strain gage reader goes to the non-inverting input.
+Now connect the output monitor of the X-axis strain gage reader to the non-inverting input of the amplifier.

-Connect the output of the amplifier to the external input of the strain gage reader.
-Similarly, connect DAQ output A1, the Y-axis strain gage reader, and Y-axis controller to the second amplifier.
+Connect the output of the amplifier to the external input of the X-axis strain gage reader.

+In a similar manner, connect DAQ output A1, the Y-axis strain gage reader, and Y-axis controller to the second amplifier.
+Include an oscilloscope in the loop to monitor the signals, if you like.

+Set the DAQ output channels to zero volts and power on the amplifier and piezo drivers.
+Initiate the piezo calibration procedure and wait for it to complete.
+Set the piezo drivers to the middle of their range.
+Put the X- and Y- piezos are in feedback mode.
+Here, these steps are combined into a single Matlab script.

 Make a sample with a combination of stuck and freely diffusing microspheres.

-You will need: microspheres; measurement medium (deionized water in this case); 1M NaCl; an adjustable pipettor; a sample cell; and valap or vacuum grease.
+You will need: glass microscope slides; coverslides; double sided tape; microspheres; measurement medium (deionized water in this case); 1M NaCl; an adjustable pipettor; a sample cell; and valap or vacuum grease.
 Make the calibration sample as optically similar as possible to the sample you plan to measure.

+Make flow cell by creating a channel with double sided tape on a glass slide.
+Align the tape such that the channel that is created is perpendicular to the long axis of the slide.
+Place a coverslip on top to the tape with the long axis of the coverslip perpendicular to the long axis of the slide and gently apply pressure to the areas were tape and glass meet.

-Make about one cc each of two microsphere suspensions: a 1:1000 dilution in 1M NaCl, and a 1:50,000 dilution in the measurement medium.
-Here we are using 1 micron, silica microspheres at a concentration of 10% by weight.
+Make about 1 mL each of two microsphere suspensions: a 1:1000 dilution in 1M NaCl, and a 1:50,000 dilution in the measurement medium.
+Here we are using 1 micron silica microspheres at a concentration of 10% by weight.
 Adjust the dilutions, if you are using a different stock.

-Fill the sample cell with about 15 microliters of the salt/microsphere solution and incubate in a humidor with the cover slip down for 10 minutes to 1 hour at room temperature.
+Fill the flow cell with about 15 microliters of the salt/microsphere solution and incubate in a humidor with the cover slip down for 10 minutes to 1 hour at room temperature.
 The high salt concentration will help the microspheres stick to the coverslip.

 Remove the saltwater and remaining free beads by flushing the channel with about 300 microliters of measurement medium.
-Use a pipettor to build up water on one end of the channel and draw it through slowly with a vacuum or a wedge of filter paper.
-Don’t flow the rinse through too quickly or allow any bubbles go through the channel.
+Use a pipettor to build up medium on one end of the channel and draw it through slowly with a vacuum or a wedge of filter paper.
+Be careful to not allow bubbles to enter the channel.

-Now flow about 15 microliters of the second microsphere suspension into the channel.
+Flow about 15 microliters of the second microsphere suspension into the channel.
 The small number of freely diffusing microspheres should stay suspended for some time.
 Seal the ends of the channel with vacuum grease or valap.

-Apply a drop of microscope oil to the objective and mount the slide on the trap.
+Apply a drop of microscope oil to the objective and mount the slide on the stage.

 Assess the quality of the sample.
 There should be a small number of stuck beads in most fields of view.
 It should take at least a minute to find a free bead.
 Too many free microspheres will make it difficult to trap only one sphere for the duration of a measurement.
-If you only find stuck beads near edges, it is likely that you drew the rinse water through too quickly or allowed a bubble to pass through the channel.
+If you find stuck beads only near edges, it is likely that you drew the rinse buffer through too quickly or allowed a bubble to pass through the channel.

 Align the instrument.

 You will need laser safety goggles, two mounted fluorescent infrared alignment disks, and an IR card or viewer.
-The viewer is helpful, but the procedure can be completed with the card alone.
+The viewer is helpful, but the procedure can be completed with an IR card alone.
 If the trap is already aligned, skip this step.